netsuite-open-accounting-period

 What does checking off the period close checklist mean?

 Period Checklist is basically a list of tasks accountants need to complete for a specific period if they want to close it.
-This includes reconciling and locking all the transactions within Accounts Payable, Accounts Receivable, Payroll (if enabled), and Lock All options.
+This includes reconciling and locking all transactions in Accounts Payable, Accounts Receivable, and Payroll (if enabled), as well as the Lock All options.

 Conclusion

-Managing accounting periods takes a lot of responsibility because missteps pose a risk of significant financial repercussions for a business, which makes managing and closing accounting periods particularly stressful activities.
+Managing accounting periods is a significant responsibility because missteps can lead to significant financial repercussions for a business, making it a particularly stressful process.

-Fortunately, NetSuite automates the majority of data acquisition, entry, and management across the entire organization and its operational processes, including those associated with sales, services, employee management, and inventory management.
+Fortunately, NetSuite automates the majority of data acquisition, entry, and management across the entire organization and its operational processes, including sales, services, employee management, and inventory management.

 To reduce the bottlenecks and stress associated with your NetSuite accounting operations, consider outsourcing your accounting to an award-winning team of NetSuite accountants.
 Contact ScaleNorth to learn more.